pythonarcade/arcade/doc/tutorials/compute_shader/index.rst

 Geometry Shader
 ^^^^^^^^^^^^^^^

-The **geometry shader** converts the single point (which we can't render) to a square, which we can render.
-It converts a single point to a quad made of four points centered on the input point.
+The **geometry shader** converts a single point into a square which the GPU can render.
+It does this by adding four points centered on the input point.

 .. literalinclude:: shaders/geometry_shader.glsl
     :language: glsl